Linus Seely (1848-1923) was born in Richibucto, New Brunswick, Canada,

 inspector.
 In 1916 he ran for governor of Maine as a prohibition candidate.
 He was a

-member of the Prohibition party, the Masons, the Knights of Pythias, and the
+member of the Prohibition Party, the Masons, the Knights of Pythias, and the

 Congregational church.
 In 1886 Seely wrote to Mary Baker Eddy to order two copies of